25 Eylül 2008 Perşembe

 You can also use album art plugin to add album arts in tags.

-If you use winamp, it has a auto-tag feature which uses Gracenote database to find track information.
+As an alternative you can also use Winamp for identifying your music files, it has a auto-tag feature which uses Gracenote database to find track information.
 You can access it by right clicking on any track / send to / auto tag.